 - 1. Parking standards shall be per the §14-16-3-1 Off-Street Parking Regulations of the Comprehensive City Zoning Code, with the following EXCEP-TIONS: - a.
 Townhomes: Per the SU-2/TH Zone. - b.
 Apartments: 1 space per bedroom, 2 maximum. - c.
 Senior Housing: 1 space per independent living unit; 1 space per 2 assisted living unit or skilled nursing beds. - d.
 Visitor parking for apartments and senior housing: 1 space per 5 units. - e.
-Non-Residential: 3 spaces per 1,000 square feet. - f.
-Restaurants: 1 space per 4 seats. - 2.
+Non-Residential: 3 spaces per 1,000 square feet. - Restaurants: 1 space per 4 seats. - Buildings constructed before October 22, 1965 need supply such parking only to the extent on-premise ground space is available, including occasions where there is a change in use.
+If there is a building addition, and the addition is equal to or less than 400 square feet, then no additional parking is required.
+If the addition is greater than 400 square feet, parking shall be provided for the additional square footage only. - 2.
 Off-street parking shall be located at the rear or side portion of the property and shall be screened from public view by a 3 foot solid wall.
 Service areas shall be located to the rear of the property. - 3.
 An on-street parking credit is permitted for non-residential development along all public streets except for Mountain Road.
 Where parking spaces are provided on a public street and abut the property, 100% of the parking may be counted toward the off-street parking requirement of a building or use on such property provided the on-street parking spaces are approved by the Traffic Engineer, in conjunction with a site plan approval for off-street parking.